Mathematics without LaTeX

 </html>

 MathJax v2 is slow and heavy but powerful.
-The complete rewrite for the version 3 series looks more nimble, but is currently missing stuff I use on this blog, specifically, Automatic Line Breaking, which will not arrive soon.
+The complete rewrite for the version 3 series looks more nimble but is currently missing stuff I use on this blog, specifically, Automatic Line Breaking, which will not arrive soon.
 Also, because the recommended invocation has changed it is not necessarily seamless to upgrade between them and many platforms do not in practice support v3 yet.

-🤓pro tip: If I install the libjs-mathjax package under Ubuntu, I have all the (hefty) MathJax libraries available in /usr/share/javascript/mathjax/ for offline use.
+package under Ubuntu, I have all the (hefty) MathJax libraries available in /usr/share/javascript/mathjax/

 🤓pro tip: There are browser extensions to automatically inject LaTeX math rendering to websites, e.g. TeX All the Things (source).

-🤓pro tip: Double-struck/blackboard nummerals require a hack in mathjax 2 at the moment, so that $\unicode{x1D7D8}\unicode{x1D7D9}$ gives us \(\unicode{x1D7D8}\unicode{x1D7D9}\).
+🤓pro tip: Double-struck/blackboard numerals require a hack in mathjax 2 at the moment, so that $\unicode{x1D7D8}\unicode{x1D7D9}$

 2 KaTeX

-Katex is a faster competitor to MathJax, but is not yet as widely supported.
-Katex even eliminated another pain point, having supported macros since 0.10.rc1.
-You couldn’t define macros inline which was tedious because macros are ubiquitous in real mathematics work.
-Now you can either inject them via config, or use the esoteric low-level \gdef to get LaTeX-like behaviour, since \renewcommand exists but doesn’t persist between equations, which makes it pointless for anything except prototyping individual macro definitions.
-KaTex support of maths markup is not as complete as MathJax.
-In particular
+KaTeX is a faster competitor to MathJax, but is not yet as widely supported.
+KaTeX even eliminated another pain point, having supported macros since 0.10.rc1.
+You couldn’t define macros inline, which was tedious because macros are ubiquitous in real mathematics work.
+Now you can either inject them via config, or use the esoteric low-level \gdef

-• You can’t put math markup inside \text{}
+environment.- You can’t put math markup inside

 3 Inlined/server side HTML mathematics

 Both MathJax and KaTeX are eventually slow if I have enough equations in a document — MathJax gets slow sooner than KaTeX, but neither scales to the documents I write as a mathematician.
-The Javascript magic takes longer and longer to hunt down all the latex in the page and massage it into somethink that looks like mathematics, I ideally want something that outputs the target HTML (say) document and all the mathematics is already rendered into the appropriate symbols, rahter than breaking it into need not mess around with a complicated post hoc multi-phase javascript-based rendering procedure.
+The Javascript magic takes longer and longer to hunt down all the latex in the page and massage it into something that looks like mathematics.
+I ideally want something that outputs the target HTML (say) document and all the mathematics is already rendered into the appropriate symbols, rather than breaking it into need not mess around with a complicated post hoc multi-phase javascript-based rendering procedure.
 A few tools attempt to do this.

 plasTeX, above, is one, and seems vibrant (?).